ruichen199801/leetcode-java/README.md

 ## LeetCode Solutions

 <ul>
-<li>My own solutions to LeetCode questions in <strong>Java</strong> programming language.</li>
+<li>My own solutions to LeetCode questions in <strong>Java</strong> programming language</li>
-<li>All solutions have been accepted on LeetCode, and most of them have the best performance in terms of time and space complexity.</li>
+<li>All solutions have been accepted on LeetCode, and most of them have the best performance in terms of time and space complexity</li>
+<li>I will be updating new questions and their solutions weekly (hopefully)</li>
-<li>My current email address is ruichen199801@gmail.com.
-It would be great if you could share better solutions or kindly point out the mistakes that escaped my notice.</li>
+<li>It would be great if you could share better solutions or kindly point out any mistake that escaped my notice</li>
-<li>I will be updating new questions and their solutions weekly.
-Wish you a happy journey on learning algorithms!</li>
+<li>Wish you a happy journey on learning algorithms!</li>
 </ul>

 ### Progress Chart